little-samo/SamoAI-Repository-Storage/README.md

         └── gimmicks_1.json
 ```

-- **models/**: Static entity definitions (agents, users, locations only)
+- **models/**: Static entity definitions (agents, users, locations only) - **Must be created manually**
-- **states/**: Dynamic runtime data that changes during execution
+- **states/**: Dynamic runtime data that changes during execution - **Created automatically if missing**
 - **items/**: Inventory data per entity (format: `items_{entityType}_{entityId}.json`)
 - **gimmicks/**: Gimmick states per location (format: `gimmicks_{locationId}.json`)

 **Note**: Items and gimmicks don't have model files - they are created and managed entirely through the state files.
+The `states/` directories will be automatically created during initialization if they don't exist.

 ## Learn More